xml-director/xmldirector.plonecore/docs/source/README.rst

     in BaseX or eXist-db
   - *is* an _experimental_ solution for mounting general WebDAV services into Plone
-  - *is not* a replacement for the ZODB or any other Plone storage (never was, never will)
+  - *is not* a replacement for the ZODB

+``xmldirector.plonecore`` is the technical foundation of the XML-Director project (www.xml-director.info).
+The goal of the XML-Director project is building an enterprise-level XML content management system on top of the CMS Plone (www.plone.org) with support for XML databases like eXis-db or Base-X.
+However the underlaying implementation can also be used to mount arbitrary backend through WebDAV into Plone.

-``xmldirector.plonecore`` integrates  Plone 4.3 and higher with eXist-db providing the following features:
+``xmldirector.plonecore`` integrates  Plone 4.3 (later Plone 5.0) with
+eXist-db or Base-X or providing the following features:

-- mounts an arbitary eXist-db collection into Plone
+- mounts an arbitary eXist-db or Base-X collection into Plone
 - ACE editor integration
-- ZIP export from eXist-db
+- ZIP export from eXist-db or Base-X
-- ZIP import into eXist-db
+- ZIP import into eXist-db or Base-X
 - pluggable view mechanism for configuring custom views for XML database
   content by filename and view name
 - create, rename or delete collections through the web